-Fluent in English, the Patuxet Native American used his unique relationship with the settlers to increase his own power and influence.
+As the last survivor of the Patuxet tribe, Squanto used his fluency in English and his unique relationship with the Pilgrim settlers at Plymouth to increase his own power and influence.

-At some point during his youth, Squanto was captured by the English and taken to Europe as a slave.
-The most widely-accept theory is that Squanto and 23 other Native Americans came on board the ship of Captain Thomas Hunt, lieutenant to the more famous Captain John Smith, who put them at ease with promises of trade before setting sail for the open ocean with the Natives held captive aboard.
+At some point during his youth, Squanto was captured by English explorers and taken to Europe, where he was sold into slavery.
+The most widely-accepted theory is that Squanto and 23 other Native Americans boarded the ship of Captain Thomas Hunt, who put them at ease with promises of trade before setting sail.

-The Patuxet were outraged by the kidnappings but there was nothing they could do: the English and their prisoners were long gone, and the remaining Patuxet would soon be wiped out by smallpox.
+The Patuxet people were outraged by the kidnappings, but there was nothing they could do.
+The Englishmen and their prisoners were long gone, and the remaining people of the village would soon be wiped out by disease.

-Squanto and the others were sold by Hunt as slaves in Spain, although Squanto somehow managed to escape to England where he mastered the language.
-Mayflower pilgrim William Bradford, who did actually get to know Squanto very well years later, wrote: “he got away for England, and was entertained by a merchant in London, employed to Newfoundland and other parts.”
+Mayflower Pilgrim William Bradford, who got to know Squanto very well years later, wrote: “he got away for England, and was entertained by a merchant in London, employed to Newfoundland and other parts.”

 It was in Newfoundland that Squanto met Captain Thomas Dermer, a man in the employ of Sir Ferdinando Gorges, an Englishman who helped found “the Province of Maine” back on Squanto’s home continent.